 It can be.
 A stillbirth is a birth.
 That said, the vast majority of the language and ideas in this course are geared towards people who had live births, so it may feel triggering or difficult to move through the course if you are intending to write about your stillbirth or other loss.

 No, I won’t.
 I hate that just as much as you do, seriously!
 I will probably send occasional emails, especially if I start offering new courses or other services over time.
 But you definitely won’t be getting numerous spam-y marketing emails.
 I promise!

 The course is self-paced and asynchronous—work on it when you want!
 It is also text-based.
 I know video is most common for online courses these days, but it is my intention that this course is a calm, quiet place to spend time.
 And in the Age of 1 Zillion Zoom Meetings, where many of us are totally tapped on videos, I think that’s a benefit 🤪

 I’ve tried to price the course affordably at $33.
 Twice a year, I’ll offer the course on a “pay what you can” model for a week.
 If you’d like to be notified of when that is, you can sign up for my email list here.

 Yes, you can!
 Email me at email@example.com and I’ll give you a code to use for a gift recipient.

 Yes!
 Request your money back within 14 days to receive a full refund, no questions asked.

 Yes!
 I donate 15% of proceeds in even numbered months to a BIPOC-led and centered birth cause, group, org, or person.
-For December, the beneficiary is De La Flor Midwifery in Grand Rapids, MI.
+For February, the beneficiary is Chanté Perryman, a doula, childbirth educator, and student midwife in Lexington, KY.